hpware/download_dynamic/README.md

 Introducting LJADS, a awesome easy download system that includes time limits.
 (And a basic anubis setup to prevent bots, also, you can turn on captchas!)

+## Limitations:
+The max monitor count is `26437` on Debian Linux and `10415` on MacOS

+## Testing Server:
+For demoing, you can use https://ljads-demo.yuanhau.com for testing, before you load it on to your own server.
+(Although, if you have docker compose installed it only takes 3 minute to set it up with cloudflared and Anubis)

 ## The stack:

 - Bun